uufishtxl/uufishtxl.github.io/_posts/2019-07-10-Convert_Responses.md

 ## Step 2: Move on to the second layer

 Now, let's proceed to the definition of its value part, in this case, an array.
-Unlike a dictionary, it consists several *items*.
+Unlike a dictionary, it consists of several *items*.
 ```
 components:
   schemas: